karmentsang/karmentsang.github.io/content/honours.md

 from different formats such as Markdown, YAML, HTML, and CSS.
 Additionally, I incorporated dynamic features into the SSG and ensured its user-friendliness.

 I realised an opportunity to utilise my skills and knowledge to create a website that would not only showcase my progression but also serve as a digital portfolio.
 I aim to demonstrate my growth, skills, and dedication to potential employers and collaborators, providing them with a comprehensive insight into my capabilities and achievements.

+Among all the modules I undertook in my fourth year, my honors project stood out as the most enjoyable.
+It went beyond the boundaries of traditional work and felt more like a captivating side project.
+Engaging in the project didn't feel like a task or obligation; instead, it was a source of pure fun and excitement.

-Here is the front cover of my dissertation.
+Here is the front cover of my dissertation:

 <img style="width="475" height="673"" src="/assets/report.png" >